Paragraphs and Essays

 Some instructors say that any opposing information should be in a separate rebuttal paragraph before the concluding paragraph.
 If not specifically indicated by your instructor, either putting opposing information into the paragraphs related to the specific information or having a separate rebuttal paragraph is appropriate, but not both in the same essay.

 A concluding paragraph sums up the proof and restates the thesis.
 Some instructors ask for a statement drawing an implication of the information presented instead of or in addition to a restatement of the thesis.
-In either case, while a concluding paragraph as with the introduction paragraph does not start with a topic sentence and have the rest of the sentences support the topic sentence, the concluding paragraph is similar in that the summary of the proof ties directly into the thesis or statement of general implication.
-There are not extraneous, off-topic sentences
+In either case, while a concluding paragraph, as with the introduction paragraph, does not start with a topic sentence and has the rest of the sentences support the topic sentence, the concluding paragraph is similar in that the summary of the proof ties directly into the thesis or statement of general implication.
+A concluding paragraph does not have extraneous, off-topic sentences.

 Rhetorical Modes as Types of Paragraphs